Rohan-Bangash/LAN-Ethernet-Switching-/README.md

 ---

 ## Overview
-This lab simulates a small Ethernet LAN environment using Cisco Packet Tracer.
+This lab simulates an Ethernet LAN environment using Cisco Packet Tracer.
 The goal was to test host-to-host communication across two switches and observe how the Address Resolution Protocol (ARP) and ICMP operate within a Layer 2 network.

 ---